 When will I know the outcome of my application?

-Successful applicants will be notified if they are successful by 1 May 2016.
-Only successful applicants will be contacted.
+Successful applicants will be notified if they are successful by 1 May 2017.
+Please note that only successful applicants will be contacted.

 - The offer of a scholarship is provisional upon the offer holder selecting a King’s College London programme as his/her firm UCAS choice and his/her place at King’s is confirmed upon receipt of A level (or equivalent) results.
 Please note that offer holders must have met fully all the conditions of the offer exactly (e.g. no dropped grades);